How to use Confluence for documentation: 6 steps to success

 🔧 There's an app to help with that!

-Content Formatting Macros for Confluence lets you customise your pages and content to boost user engagement.
+Mosaic: Content Formatting Macros & Templates lets you customise your pages and content to boost user engagement.
 Add buttons to draw attention, make links interactive, and design cards to display key information—plus much more!

 Once you've perfected your pages, it's time to focus on your Confluence site structure and navigation.
 You'll want to avoid orphaned pages and make sure there are prominent links between relevant sections.